- Data Portal

 City of Bridges High School

-City of Bridges High School, nominated by KnowledgeWorks, is a high school in Pittsburgh, Pennsylvania that describes itself as a independent (private) school serving learners from a primarily urban/suburban area.
+City of Bridges High School, nominated by KnowledgeWorks, is a high school in Pittsburgh, Pennsylvania, that describes itself as an independent (private) school serving learners from a primarily urban/suburban area.

 Location Pittsburgh, Pennsylvania